 Dr. Squiggles is an interactive musical robot that plays rhythms by tapping.
 The RITMO-designed robot listens for tapping produced by humans or other musical robots and attempts to play along and improvise its rhythms based on what it hears.

 RITMO in Numbers

 RITMO's researchers have published a number of scientific articles and book chapters in 2019, as well as one academic monograph.
 They have also given talks and presentations at a large number of conferences around the world.
 The Centre's research results also include several artistic performances and media contributions.
 You can see all of RITMO's results reported in CRIStin.

 A total of 59 people were employed at RITMO in 2019, of which there were 25 women and 34 men.
 We work to achieve gender balance in our recruitments.
 Diversity and gender balance was also addressed in the yearly meeting with the Scientific Advisory Board.

 The World at RITMO

-RITMO is truly an international working environment.
-RITMO scholars come from all over the world: Argentina, Australia, Canada, China, Colombia, Denmark, Ecuador, Finland, France, Germany, Greece, India, Iran, Italy, Japan, Mexico, Montenegro, Norway, Poland, Spain, Sweden, Turkey, United Kingdom and USA.
+RITMO is genuinely an international working environment.
+RITMO scholars come from all over the world: Argentina, Australia, Canada, China, Colombia, Denmark, Ecuador, Finland, France, Germany, Greece, India, Iran, Italy, Japan, Mexico, Montenegro, Norway, Poland, Spain, Sweden, Turkey, United Kingdom and the USA.